 On June 17, 2019, the Deputy Minister of Finance launched an internet consultation on an options document essentially containing four possible solutions for a new corporate income tax group rule.
 Interest groups, businesses, advisors, academics and other stakeholders are invited to submit a response.
 The consultation includes nine explicit questions that are linked to the possible solutions.
 The consultation procedure will end on July 29, 2019.

-The Deputy Minister already indicated in October 2017 that the current fiscal unity regime should be succeeded by a new, future-proof group rule.
+The Deputy Minister already indicated in October 2017 (pdf below this article) that the current fiscal unity regime should be succeeded by a new, future-proof group rule.
 The internet consultation had also been announced previously, see for example our memorandum from May 2018.

 The desire to create a future-proof group regime has its origins in the EU-law vulnerability of the current fiscal unity regime, as evidenced by the judgment of the European Court of Justice on February 22, 2018 and the final judgment of the Supreme Court on October 19, 2018 concerning the per-element approach.
 In connection with this, the legislation has been amended in respect of a number of elements, see the Fiscal Unity Emergency Repair Act (Wet spoedreparatie fiscale eenheid), adopted by the Upper House on April 23, 2019.
 However, with regard to other elements, the risks under European law have not (or may not have) entirely disappeared.
 The aim therefore is to draft a new group rule.

 The options document that has now been opened for consultation was drawn up as a result of a kick-off meeting organized by the Ministry of Finance on February 14, 2019.
 During this meeting, representatives of the business sector, interest groups and the academic community presented their views on a new group regime (find all documents below this article).